 Do you like sushi?
 Who doesn’t!
-Visit Japan and as well as having delicious sushi everyday you will also experience some of the most sensational sights you have ever seen, on our small group Japan tours.
-The iconic Mt Fuji, the picturesque cherry blossoms, beautiful bamboo forests, incredible street fashion of the Tokyo locals and the deep fresh powder of the stunning mountain ranges are just a few reasons to travel to Japan… and don’t forget the sushi!
+Visit Japan and as well as eating delicious cuisine, our guided Japan tours will take you to some of the most sensational sights you have ever seen.
+Breathtaking Mt Fuji, picturesque cherry blossoms, iconic bamboo forests, ancient castles, incredible Tokyo street fashion and deep fresh snow in stunning mountain ranges are just a few reasons to travel to Japan… and don’t forget the sushi!
 As well as guided sightseeing tours, we also offer ski & snowboard packages with great discounts so you won’t miss out on Japan’s excellent snow season.

 Everybody loves a few travel facts and our Japan Travel Snapshot gives you a brief idea of what to expect when planning a holiday to Japan.
 Read on below as we expand on our travel bites…